-To find Axis devices on the network and assign them IP addresses in Windows[®], use AXIS IP Utility or AXIS Device Manager.
+To find Axis devices on the network and assign them IP addresses in Windows®, use AXIS IP Utility or AXIS Device Manager.
 Both applications are free and can be downloaded from axis.com/support.

-For more information about how to find and assign IP addresses, go to How to assign an IP address and access your device.
+For more information about how to find and assign IP addresses, see the document How to assign an IP address and access your device on the device page at axis.com.